-An important topic in many disciplines, including accounting and finance, is the study of how quickly quantities change over time.
+An important topic in many disciplines is the study of how quickly quantities change over time.

 For example, in order to estimate the future demand for a commodity, we need information about rates of change.

-As we shall see in this chapter, we can also use such information to solve optimisation problems - for example, we might be interested in the number of items that need to be produced in order to maximise profit or minimise loss.
+As we shall see in this chapter, we can also use such information to solve optimisation problems: for example, we might be interested in the number of items that need to be produced in order to maximise profit or minimise loss.
+We have already considered rates of change in Chapter 1.